tom-m-white/Clash-Royal-Imposters/readme.md

 3.  **Settings:** The host selects the number of Imposters (1-3).
 4.  **Reveal:** Memorize your card!
 If you are the Imposter, pay attention to the chat.
 5.  **Discuss:** When it is your turn, the bar turns blue.
 Type a hint about the card.
-    *   *Good Hint:* "It costs 7 elixir."
+    *   *Good Hint:* "It's a very fast card"
-    *   *Bad Hint:* "It's the P.E.K.K.A."
-(The Imposter will win immediately if they know exactly what it is).
+    *   *Bad Hint:* "It's the Hog rider" (The Imposter will win immediately if they know exactly what it is).
 6.  **Vote:** Decide who the faker is.

 ## 🛠️ Technologies Used